mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 ---

-This tech post is about two small ESP8266-based boards, the [Wemos D1 Mini](http://wemos.cc) and the [NodeMCU](http://www.nodemcu.com/index_en.html) and how to get started with a development environment.
-Both boards can also be programmed and flashed by using the well known Arduino IDE, but i rather enjoy having my own code editor and tool chain ready on the command line.
+This tech post is about two small ESP8266-based boards, the [Wemos D1 Mini](http://wemos.cc) and the [NodeMCU](http://www.nodemcu.com/index_en.html) and how to create a development environment.
+Both boards can be programmed and flashed with the well known Arduino IDE, but I rather enjoy having my own code editor and tool chain at hand on the command line.

 I prefer using [PlatformIO](http://www.platformio.org) for a number of reasons:

-* It is built upon Python (2.7), and thus available for a number of platforms (Win, OSX, Linux)
+* It is built upon Python (2.7), and therefore suitable for a number of platforms (Win, OSX, Linux)
-* It completely handles the board/platform-specific toolchain underneath: Cross-compilers, linkers, flashing etc.
+* It completely manages the board/platform-specific toolchain underneath: cross-compilers, linkers, flashing etc.
-* It comes with a library model, allowing you to simply install and manage custom libraries
+* It comes with a library model that allows you to simply install and manage custom libraries

-Let's get going!
+Here we go!

 ## Install the PlatformIO Client

 PlatformIO offers a full IDE based on Atom, but we're going to start with the command line tools only.
 Installing the tool is quite easy, and can be done via python `pip`, homebrew, or by python script.
 For full documentation, make sure to check [their great doc site](http://docs.platformio.org/en/stable/installation.html#installation-methods).
-I think for most cases, pip or brew will do:
+But for most cases, pip or brew will do:

 ```bash
 $ pip search platformio